bobsica/pclblog/_posts/2016-12-27-First-Look-Cronyn-Ceilometer.md

 3. We will be collaborating with the Remote Sensing Group [at MeteoSwiss](http://www.meteoswiss.admin.ch/home/measurement-and-forecasting-systems/atmosphere/lidar-and-ceilometers.html) to do some way cool studies with chains of these instruments.
 More later.

-4. They look like "plucky droids".
+4. It looks like a "plucky droid".
 I like that.

 ![Our plucky Lufft Nimbus Ceilometer, with Crows Ali and Jeff.](http://pclblog.bobsica.com/public/aliJeffCeilo.jpg)